Mr. President, What Will Be Your Civil Rights Legacy?

 Gun Violence Prevention

+There’s a strong possibility that Vice President Joe Biden’s task force will recommend federal funding of police officers at schools nationwide on Tuesday.
 As a mother, I’m especially attuned to the need to protect children from gun violence, but scaling up the presence of police officers in schools will have unintended negative consequences.
 For example, in New York City, 5,000 “school safety agents” and 200 uniformed officers patrol inside public schools.
 Last school year, the NYPD arrested or ticketed more than 11 students each day, and more than 95 percent of arrests were of black or Latino students.
 Police data suggests that relatively few of these incidents involved actual criminal behavior.

 As the New York City example indicates, cops in schools often work without guidelines and proper training.
 As a result, many school police end up dealing with relatively minor misbehaviors, like drawing on desks or outbursts in the classroom, as if they were crimes.
 When law enforcement is involved, infractions that ought to be handled by school administrators as disciplinary matters soon become “disorderly conduct” charges.
 The results can be devastating, particularly for students of color and those with disabilities, who continue to be pushed out of public schools and into the juvenile and criminal justice systems—a national trend known as the school-to-prison pipeline.

 America is proudly a nation of immigrants.
 Federal action on immigration reform must honor this noble history and create a roadmap to citizenship for 11 million aspiring citizens, who should no longer fear separation from loved ones and the lives they have built here by contributing to our communities.
 Reform must also recognize that the Constitution protects immigrants, with due process cornerstones like access to counsel and judicial review as well as through its prohibition of racial profiling.